AI PR Descriptions: From Diff to Reviewable

 wc -l /tmp/pr.diff # sanity-check size

 1. If the diff is over ~3000 lines, split it.
-Either by directory (git diff main...HEAD -- src/api/ then -- src/web/) or summarize per-commit.
-Feeding 10k lines of diff produces vague output.
+Either by directory (git diff main...HEAD -- src/api/, then -- src/web/) or summarize per commit.
+Feeding 10k lines of diff produces vague output because attention spreads too thin.

 2. Open your AI tool in the repo.
-For Claude Code: claude then paste the prompt below.
+For Claude Code: run claude, then paste the prompt below.
 For Cursor: open Composer with the diff file @-mentioned.
-For Aider: /add /tmp/pr.diff then ask.
+For Aider: /add /tmp/pr.diff, then ask.
+Inside Claude Code you can skip the tempfile entirely and pass the diff inline with !git diff main...HEAD if you wire it into a slash command (see the reuse section).

-3. Use a structured prompt (see next section) that asks for Summary / Why / Test plan / Risks and forbids inventing tests.
+3. Use the structured prompt (next section) that asks for Summary / Why / Test plan / Risks and forbids inventing tests.

 4. Read the output critically.
 The Summary and Why are usually decent.
-The Test plan is where AI lies most — check every bullet against actual test files in the diff.
+The Test plan is where AI lies most, so check every bullet against the actual test files in the diff.

 A prompt that produces honest output

-This is the prompt that consistently produces reviewable PR bodies.
-Save it as a reusable snippet — Claude Code slash command, Cursor rules snippet, or shell function:
+This prompt consistently produces reviewable PR bodies.
+Save it as a reusable snippet: a Claude Code slash command, a Cursor rules snippet, or a shell function.

 You are writing a PR description.
 Input: a git diff and commit list.